EIGHT LEGS OFF THE APPALACHIAN TRAIL, Original Horror Short Story

 Now a professor at Virginia Tech, Parker had hiked this portion of the Trail many times.
 “If you follow this creek,” pointing at the map, ”just two miles west off the main trail, there’s a waterfall few humans have seen, and a swimming hole.
 It will change your life.
 GPS won’t find it.
 I’ll draw you a map.”

-Two days later they woke up and realized they are not where they thought they were.
+Two days later they woke up early to crackling thunder.
+They are not where they thought they were.
 They were lost.

 Steve interrupted thoughts and arguments with, “Compass is going nuts.”